coozoo/qtjsondiff/README.md

 $ cd qtjsondiff
 $ qmake-qt5 # or it can be simply qmake
 $ make
+$ make install #if you wish to do that
 ```

 ### Windows

 Qt5 should be installed.